 LAUNCH YOUR EXPORTS INTO THE STRATOSPHERE

 This pilot programme was officially launched on Thursday 8th July, 2021, with an intake of 10 local business, identified for their export potential.
-These companies are: Trincarb, Twigs Naturals, Ice Connection, Joseph J. Sabeeney Ltd. , Lifetime Solutions, Steel-framed Engineering Solutions, Caribbean Adhesives and Chemicals Ltd.,Caribbean LED Solutions, Supply in Paper Structures (SIPS) and Fresh Start!
+These companies are: Trincarb, Twigs Naturals, Ice Connection, Lifetime Solutions, Steel-framed Engineering Solutions, Caribbean Adhesives and Chemicals Ltd.,Caribbean LED Solutions, Supply in Paper Structures (SIPS), Fresh Start and Farm and Function.

 These companies are among the top producers of green packaging, beverages, residential/ commercial construction materials and, minerals and industrial chemicals.